 Frequent activity can cause the cyst to grow because of the pressure that is applied to the nerves during movement.
 In order to relieve pain and symptoms, a wrist brace or a splint can help allow the cyst to shrink in size.
 Because the cyst is filled with fluid, gentle massage can help decrease the size of the cyst by moving the fluid out.
 Eventually the cyst will decrease in size, whether due to surgery or because of the fluid being drained out.
 After this happens, the tendon that the cyst was attached to will need to be exercised in order to get back to full strength and range of motion.
 Physical therapy will help the hand regain its strength and coordination.

-These at home exercises can help increase your range of motion:
+At home treatment can help increase your range of motion:

 Here at Oahu Spine and Therapy we can put together a rehabilitation plan with you in order to avoid the development of another ganglion cyst.
 We can also help you with chiropractic care in order to prevent further joint injuries.